maarten-pennings/esp32cam/README.md

 ### TFLcam

-I have converted the previous project in an ESP32 TensorFlow Lite cam.
+In my second real project I have converted the rock-paper-scissors cam in a generic ESP32 TensorFlow Lite cam.
-It got its own [repo](https://github.com/maarten-pennings/TFLcam).
+It has its own [repo](https://github.com/maarten-pennings/TFLcam).
+This allows one to save any (small enough) TensorFlow Lite model on an SD card, slide it in the ESP32-CAM, and get predictions over serial.

 ![TFLcam](rock-paper-scissors/tflcamv1.jpg)

 (end)